nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add Check Email /by today` <br>
   Adds a task called 'Check Email', and sets the deadline to be today's date.

-[comment]: # (@@author A0162011A)
-### 3.4.
-Viewing tasks

-For when you need to see your tasks.<br>
-View all tasks in the todo list.<br>
-Format: `list`
-> * A list of tasks will always be displayed.
-> * When starting the program, the list will show all tasks which are currently not completed.
-> * When performing `filter` operations, this list will be updated to show only the results searched for.

 [comment]: # (@@author A0127545A)
 ### 3.5.
 Updating a task : `update`

-For when you need to update or fix a previously entered task.<br>
+Sometimes, you may need to update or fix a previously entered task.<br>
-Updates an existing task in the todo list.<br>
+`update` allows you to update an existing task in the list.<br>
 Format: `update INDEX [NAME] [/from STARTDATE /to ENDDATE] [/by ENDDATE] [/repeat PERIOD(day/week/month)] [/stoprepeat] [/priority PRIORITY(high/low)] [/tags TAGS]`

 > * Updates the task at the specified `INDEX`. <br>